CAR-T Market Report, 254 Pages

 CAR-T Cell Therapy Market

-In 2012, there were only 12 clinical trials investing CAR-T cell therapy products.
-Today, that number has risen to 514.
-Between 2017 and 2021, four CAR-T products reached the market, and this number is projected to reach double digits by 2024.
+In 2012, there were only 12 CAR-T clinical trials.
+Today, this number had surged to over 1,200.
+Between 2017 and present, five CAR-T products reached commercialization within the U.S. and a sixth was approved within China.
+This number is estimated to reach double-digits by 2024.

 All of the approved CAR-T products and nearly 75% of the ongoing clinical trials take an autologous treatment approach.
 Autologous (self-derived) CAR-T cells are expensive to produce because they are manufactured on a patient-by-patient basis.
 At times, autologous production can be hampered by a shortage of CAR-T cells or viral vectors.
 The cost of autologous CAR-T therapy is further escalated by the need for a complex cold chain during transportation.
 Another key issue is the “vein-to-vein” time or the time that elapses between apheresis and product delivery.